awsdocs/amazon-personalize-developer-guide/doc_source/recording-events.md

  For recorded events for new items \(items you did not include in the data you used to train the model\), you must re\-train the model for the new records to influence recommendations\.
 Amazon Personalize stores recorded events for new items and, once you create a new solution version \(train a new model\), this new data will influence Amazon Personalize recommendations for the user\.

 For recorded events for new users \(users that were not included in the data you used to train the model\), recommendations will initially be for popular items only\.
-Recommendations will be more relevant as you record more events for the user\.
+As record more events for the user, recommendations will be more relevant\.
 Amazon Personalize stores the new user data, so you can also retrain the model for more relevant recommendations\.

 **Topics**
 + [Creating a Dataset Group](#event-dataset-group)